mickeypearce/oradew-vscode/README.md

 ## Installation

-Install the extension and start with `Oradew: Initialize Workspace/Version` command.
+Install the extension and start with `Oradew: Initialize Workspace` command.

 ### Prerequisites (local)